smartt/sanio/README.md

-# Sanio makes your input files sane to work with

-THIS IS A WORK IN PROGRESS!!
+**SANIO IS A WORK IN PROGRESS!!** YMMV.

-## Tool Types
+## Sanio Tool Chain
-Sanio feature five types of tools for reformatting and translating input data into something more enjoyable to work with.
-These are: Readers, Parsers, Cleaners, Transformers, and Writers:
+Sanio features a collection of tools for reformatting and translating input data into something more enjoyable to work with.
+These include:

+ - Aggregators
+ - Cleaners
+ - Filters
+ - Readers
+ - Transformers
+ - Validators
+ - Writers

+At the core, every Sanio object is a cleaner, filter, reader, validator, writer, and a data_source (meaning that it will tell you its content when iterated over, or called.)
+Because the tools all share common interfaces, they can be chained together; However, some objects are better at certain tasks than others.
+For example, instead of letting a FileReader clean itself (which will have no effect), you might connect it to a UTF8 cleaner.

+Before we get over our heads, let's start with simple descriptions of each tool type:

+### Aggregators
+Aggregators analyze entire rows or columns of data.
+They can compute averages, min/max, sums, and other values.
+They are generally used to create (or insert) new data based on input data.

+### Cleaners
+Cleaners manipulate data to ensure a consistent format.
+A Cleaner might convert between character encodings, capitalize strings, or simply trim off white-space.

+### Filters
+Filters are used to remove rows, columns, or cells of data using the boolean response from a function.

+### Mappers
+Mappers map functions to columns or cells.

 ### Readers
-Readers know how to obtain data from a particular source (i.e., a file or URL), and output said data when iterated over.
+Readers know how to obtain data from a particular source (i.e., a file or URL), or extract data stored in various formats (i.e., CSV, XML, XLS, etc.), and normalize it for use by other Sanio tools in the chain.

-### Parsers
-Parsers are generally 'converters' -- they pull data from a reader, parse it, and return the parsed data as a Python Dictionary when iterated over.

-### Cleaners
-Cleaners take function pointers, and map said functions over data via their `clean()` method.

 ### Transformers
-Take a Python Dictionary and output a different format (i.e., JSON, XML, etc.)
+Transformers can reshape the data.
+They let you change the structure (even if the change is as simple as renaming a column.)

+### Validators
+Validators can be used for basic data analysis.
+They are easily chained to Filters.

 ### Writers
-Writers take data from an iterator and put it somewhere else (i.e., a file, a socket, etc.)
+Writers take normalized, Sanio data and put it somewhere else (i.e., a file, a socket, etc.)